 Cerberus Sentinel to become CISO Global, Inc.

-Name change and new brand, logo reflect global mission, growth focused on building a culture of cybersecurity

-/EIN News/ -- Scottsdale, Ariz., Dec.
-22, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Cerberus Cyber Sentinel Corporation (NASDAQ: CISO), an industry leader as a managed cybersecurity and compliance provider, based in Scottsdale, Ariz., today announced plans for a corporate rebrand and launch.
+Scottsdale, Ariz., Dec.
+22, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Cerberus Cyber Sentinel Corporation CISO, an industry leader as a managed cybersecurity and compliance provider, based in Scottsdale, Ariz., today announced plans for a corporate rebrand and launch.
 At the heart of the rebranding is a change of the company name to CISO Global, Inc., and an update to its corporate logo.
 The new brand identity marks another major milestone in the evolution of Cerberus Sentinel, embodies the enthusiasm of its employees, and is indicative of the company's movement forward.

 Reflecting its growth since 2019 on three continents, including North America, South America, and Europe, CISO Global leaders believe that creating a strong parent brand in the marketplace is essential while ensuring the new identity matches the global enterprise the company is actively becoming.